backbone-cord/backbone-cord.github.io/plugins/styles.md

 styles
 -------------------------------

+The styles attribute is a nested object of CSS rules that follow direct parent child relationships.
+Each rule must be given as the Javascript camelCase version but browser prefixing is not required.
+Each value must be a string.

 The styles plugin can apply styling to a whole view (non-subview) DOM heirarchy in a View and it can also apply styling to a single element.

 Single element styling is done using the special style attribute and is applied directly to the elements style javascript object.
 The example below creates a green button 100px wide.